Conductive atomic force microscopy: Working principle

+Issues with conventional CAFM

+Common problems in conventional CAFM include difficulty in managing high and low currents and avoiding unwanted side-effects such as the Joule, Bimetallic and local oxidation effects when using high currents.
+In order to produce accurate and reproducible measurements, frequent tip replacements and repeated experimental setup can be required.
+A book edited by Mario Lanza discusses these issues (Chapter 12, Pacheco and Martinez.
+2017).
+This chapter, written by employees of AFM manufacturer Concept Scientific Instruments, claims that their company's module named ResiScope overcomes these issues, and provide supporting data, without any supporting peer-reviewed publication.

+In order to overcome the narrow dynamic range limitations of conventional preamplifiers, advanced modules such as the ResiScope have been developed.
+The ResiScope allows for resistance measurements across a wide dynamic range — spanning over ten decades — from approximately 10² Ω to 10¹² Ω, while maintaining high spatial resolution.
+This capability enables the detailed study of materials with both low and high conductivity on the nanoscale.

 Applications

 CAFM was initially used in the field of nanoelectronics to monitor the electrical properties of thin dielectrics with very high lateral resolution.
 The first CAFM development in 1993 had the goal of studying the local tunneling currents through 12 nm thick SiO2 films.
 In 1995 and 1996, O'Shea and Ruskell further improved the lateral resolution of the CAFM technique, achieving values of 10 nm and 8 nm, respectively.
 This enhanced resolution allowed to observe the first topographic-current correlations, and the inhomogeneity observed in the current maps was associated to the presence of local native defects in the oxide.
 Following works by Olbrich and Ebersberger reported that, in SiO2 films thinner than 5 nm, the tunneling current increases exponentially with thickness reductions.
 Consequently, thickness fluctuations of tenths of nanometer in the SiO2 film could create electrically weak spots that reduce the reliability of the whole dielectric film, as the dielectric breakdown (BD) is a stochastic process.
 The capability of the CAFM for determining the thickness of thin oxides was further demonstrated by Frammelsberger and co-workers who statistically analyzed more than 7200 I-V curves, and reported SiO2 thicknesses with a sensitivity of ±0.3 nm.
 Other local phenomena like charge trapping, trap assisted tunneling and stress induced leakage current (SILC) can be also easily monitored with CAFM.
 In general, the CAFM can monitor the effect of any process that introduces local changes in the structure of the dielectric, including thermal annealing, dopping and irradiation, among others.